-"Principal Funds" with respect to any distribution date are equal to the sum, without duplication,
+"Principal Funds" with respect to any distribution date are equal to the sum, without duplication, of

-- the scheduled principal collected on the mortgage loans during the related Due Period or advanced on or before the servicer advance date, - prepayments in respect of the mortgage loans, exclusive of any prepayment charges, collected in the related Prepayment Period, - the Stated Principal Balance of each mortgage loan that was repurchased by EMC, in its capacity as seller, or the master servicer, - the amount, if any, by which the aggregate unpaid principal balance of any replacement mortgage loans is less than the aggregate unpaid principal balance of any deleted mortgage loans delivered by EMC, in its capacity as seller, in connection with a substitution of a mortgage loan, - all Liquidation Proceeds and Subsequent Recoveries collected during the related Prepayment Period on the mortgage loans, to the extent such Liquidation Proceeds and Subsequent Recoveries relate to principal, less all non-recoverable advances relating to principal reimbursed during the related Due Period, - the principal portion of the purchase price of the assets of the trust upon the exercise by the majority holder of the Class C Certificates or the master servicer, as applicable, of its optional termination right; minus - any amounts required to be reimbursed to the sellers, the master servicer, the trustee, the Supplemental Interest Trust Trustee or the Swap Administrator as provided in the Pooling and Servicing Agreement, and - any Net Swap Payments or Swap Termination Payments not due to a Swap Provider Trigger Event owed to the Swap Provider, to the extent not paid from Interest Funds for the related distribution date (to the extent not paid by the Swap Administrator from any upfront payment received pursuant to any related replacement interest rate swap agreement that may be entered into by the Supplemental Interest Trust Trustee) and to the extent remaining unpaid from any previous distribution date.
+- prepayments in respect of the mortgage loans, exclusive of any prepayment charges, collected in the related Prepayment Period, - the Stated Principal Balance of each mortgage loan that was repurchased by EMC, in its capacity as seller, or the master servicer, - the amount, if any, by which the aggregate unpaid principal balance of any replacement mortgage loans is less than the aggregate unpaid principal balance of any deleted mortgage loans delivered by EMC, in its capacity as seller, in connection with a substitution of a mortgage loan, - all Liquidation Proceeds and Subsequent Recoveries collected during the related Prepayment Period on the mortgage loans, to the extent such Liquidation Proceeds and Subsequent Recoveries relate to principal, less all non-recoverable advances relating to principal reimbursed during the related Due Period. - the principal portion of the purchase price of the assets of the trust upon the exercise by the majority holder of the Class C Certificates or the master servicer, as applicable, of its optional termination right; minus - any amounts required to be reimbursed to the sellers, the master servicer, the trustee, the Supplemental Interest Trust Trustee or the Swap Administrator as provided in the Pooling and Servicing Agreement, and - any Net Swap Payments or Swap Termination Payments not due to a Swap Provider Trigger Event owed to the Swap Provider, to the extent not paid from Interest Funds for the related distribution date (to the extent not paid by the Swap Administrator from any upfront payment received pursuant to any related replacement interest rate swap agreement that may be entered into by the Supplemental Interest Trust Trustee) and to the extent remaining unpaid from any previous distribution date.